vishvpandya/Marketsarthi/README.md

       ↓
 Confirmed / Declined

-A confirmed status means the merchant recorded that the retailer agreed to the bounded pilot.
-It is not inferred from Maps, reviews or AI.
+A confirmed shop means the merchant recorded that the retailer agreed to the bounded test.

+It does not mean permanent distribution or proven demand.

-Shop-level measurements
+Shop measurements

-For confirmed shops, the merchant can record:
+The merchant can record:

 Packets given